Maverick had Goose. Han Solo had Chewbacca. Bread has butter.

 As the Bulls’ dynasty blossomed throughout the 1990s and league revenue skyrocketed, Pippen’s deal is remembered today as one of the worst in NBA history.

 He never made more than $3.4 million in a season during that stretch, according to Spotrac.
+Still, he was regarded as one of the best small forwards in the game.

 Ultimately, Pippen was traded to the Houston Rockets for Roy Rogers and a second-round pick prior to the 1998-99 season.
 Entering his mid-30s, the sign-and-trade deal earned Pippen a five-year, $67.2 million contract.
 Failing to find chemistry during a lockout-shortened season playing alongside Charles Barkley and Hakeem Olajuwon, Pippen was again traded to the Portland Trail Blazers in return for six players after one year.